DAS-OATs/astrocook/docs/merge.md

 {:toc}
 ---

 *Merging* is what you do to combine two or more spectra into a single one.
-In this tutorial, you will learn how to merge two spectra with different wavelength range, like those obtained from different arms of the same instrument (in our case, VIS and NIR arm of VLT X-shooter).
+In this tutorial, you will learn how to merge two spectra with different wavelength range, like those obtained from different arms of the same instrument (in our case, UVB and VIS arm of VLT X-shooter).
 The same procedure can be applied to the case of several spectra with the same wavelength range.

 We assume that the spectra have already been [loaded](gui.md#launch-the-gui) in Astrocook: